Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 4. Vriesea Splendens Bromeliad

-Vriesea Splendens, known by its common name, the flaming sword Bromeliad plant, is native to Trinidad, eastern Venezuela, and the Guianas.
+Vriesea splendens, known as the flaming sword Bromeliad plant, is native to Trinidad, eastern Venezuela, and the Guianas.

 As the name suggests, its flower is like a flaming sword that shoots in a long upright position.